 Acknowledgements.
-We gratefully acknowledge support from DLR VO-R for funding the young investigator research group "Greenhouse Gases".
+Jonas Wilzewski's work was funded through the DLR VO-R young investigator research group "Greenhouse Gases".
 We thank Luca Bugliaro for valuable feedback on our work.
-We also thank all TCCON members for making their data available on the TCCON data archive at https://tccondata.org/.
+We also thank all TCCON members for making their data available on the TCCON data archive at: https://tccondata.org/ (last access: 12 August 2018).
 The Ascension Island TCCON station has been supported by the European Space Agency (ESA) under grant 3-14737 and by the German Bundesministerium für Wirtschaft und Energie (BMWi) under grant 50EE1711C.
 The TCCON projects for the Rikubetsu and Tsukuba sites are supported in part by the GOSAT series project.
-The Paris TCCON site has received fundings from Sorbonne Université, the French research center CNRS, the French space agency CNES and Région Île-de-France.
-We acknowledge funding from ESA, DLR and the EC (projects RINGO and VERIFY) for the TCCON sites Bremen, Orleans and Bialystok.
+The Paris TCCON site has received funding from Sorbonne Université, the French research center CNRS, the French space agency CNES and Région Île-de-France.
+We acknowledge funding from ESA, DLR and the EC (projects RINGO and VERIFY) for the TCCON sites Bremen, Orléans and Białystok.
 Nicholas Deutscher is supported by an Australian Research Council Future Fellowship, FT180100327.
-KIT/IMK-ASF (Karlsruhe) and

-KIT/IMK-IFU (Garmisch-Partenkirchen, in cooperation with University of Augsburg) acknowledge BMWi for funding data analysis and delivery through DLR projects (Contracts 50EE1711A, B, C, D).
+KIT/IMK-ASF (Karlsruhe) and KIT/IMK-IFU (Garmisch-Partenkirchen, in cooperation with the University of Augsburg) acknowledge BMWi for funding data analysis and delivery through DLR projects (contracts 50EE1711A, B, C, D).